Tinnitus Medication Options

 2. Earwax Blockage

-The older you get, the more different parts of your body, including the organs in your ear, begin to wear out.
-This wearing-out is more pronounced if you have been exposed to loud noise over the years.
-There is very little or nothing that can be done to handle tinnitus caused by age.
+The older you get, the more different body parts like the ears begin to wear out.
+This wearing out is more pronounced if you’ve been exposed to loud noises over the years.
+There’s very little that you can do to handle age-based tinnitus.